samjones00/docs/docs/_documentation/Built-in-profiling.md

 @ServiceStack.MiniProfiler.Profiler.RenderIncludes().AsRaw()
 ```

 That's it!
-Now everytime you view a web service or a razor page in your browser (locally) you'll see a profiler view of your service broken down in different stages:
+Now every time you view a web service or a razor page in your browser (locally) you'll see a profiler view of your service broken down in different stages:

 ![Hello MiniProfiler](/images/advanced/miniprofiler-hello.png)